Trump wants to pull the US out of the World Health Organization again. Here's what may happen next

 In the last decade, the U.S. has given WHO about $160 million to $815 million every year.
 WHO’s yearly budget is about $2 billion to $3 billion.
 Losing U.S. funding could cripple numerous global health initiatives, including the effort to eradicate polio, maternal and child health programs, and research to identify new viral threats.

-Numerous American agencies that work with WHO would also suffer, including the U.S. Centers for Disease Control and Prevention and the National Institutes of Health.
-Leaving WHO would exclude the U.S. from WHO-coordinated initiatives, like determining the yearly composition of flu vaccines and missions to countries battling dangerous epidemics.
-American scientists would also lose quick access to critical genetic databases run by WHO, which could stall attempts to produce vaccines and medicines.
+American agencies that work with WHO would also suffer, including the CDC.
+Leaving WHO would exclude the U.S. from WHO-coordinated initiatives, like determining the yearly composition of flu vaccines and quick access to critical genetic databases run by WHO, which could stall attempts to produce immunizations and medicines.

 Why is Trump withdrawing the US from WHO?